mpzarickaya/blog/content/en/post/prevweek/index.md

 ---
-title: Что было на прошлой неделе?
+title: What happened last week?
 date: '2024-08-25'
-summary: Подготовка к учебе
+summary: Getting ready for studying

 # Link this post with a project
 projects: []